Bravo-6-CoolBreeze/pei_group_assignment/README.markdown

 ## Assumptions

 - **Development Environment**: The solution was developed on Databricks notebooks, as specified in the assignment.
-- **Databricks Free Edition**: The Community Edition was used, which has limitations such as no support for Unity Catalog volumes.
+- **Databricks Free Edition**: Databricks Free Edition (not previous Community Edition) was used, which has some limitations.
 The code is compatible with both Free and Paid editions.
 - **Data Quality**: The datasets are assumed to have no duplicate records.
 If duplicates exist, additional test cases and data cleaning logic (e.g., deduplication) would be required, pending further clarification on handling duplicates.

 ## Repository Structure